King George I of Great Britain

 George was created a Knight of the Garter in August of 1701.
 On March 8, 1702, King William III died and the sister of his deceased wife and co-ruler Queen Mary II became Queen Anne.
 In 1705, George became a British citizen via the Sophia Naturalization Act.
 Sophia died on June 8, 1714, at the age of 83.
 She narrowly missed becoming queen, having died two months before Queen Anne.
 Queen Anne died on August 1, 1714, and George became King George I of Great Britain, the first of the Hanover monarchs.

-George made his state entry into London on September 20, 1714.
-He was accompanied by his mistress, Melusine von der Schulenburg, who was nicknamed “the Maypole” by the English because of her tall thin appearance.
-Melusine became a naturalized British citizen in 1716 and in the same year was created Baroness of Dundalk, Countess, and Marchioness of Dungannon and Duchess of Munster for life.
-In 1719, she was further created Baroness of Glastonbury and Somerset, Countess of Feversham, and Duchess of Kendal for life.
+George made his state entry into London on September 20, 1714, accompanied by his mistress, Melusine von der Schulenburg, who was nicknamed “the Maypole” by the English because of her tall thin appearance.
+Melusine became a naturalized British citizen in 1716 and in the same year was created Baroness of Dundalk, Countess, Marchioness of Dungannon, and Duchess of Munster.
+In 1719, she was further created Baroness of Glastonbury and Somerset, Countess of Feversham, and Duchess of Kendal.

 Melusine von der Schulenburg; Credit – Wikipedia

-Even though he was the King of Great Britain, George never lost sight that he remained Elector of Hanover.
-He lived mainly in Great Britain, but did make several visits to Hanover and spent about 20% of his reign there.
+Even though he was the King of Great Britain, George never lost sight that he was also the Elector of Hanover.
+He lived mainly in Great Britain but did make several visits to Hanover and spent about 20% of his reign there.
 George remained Lutheran but was the head of the Church of England (Anglican Church) and the Church of Scotland (Presbyterian Church).
-Although George spoke four languages fairly well (Latin, French, Italian, and English) in addition to German, the notion still persists that he only spoke German and hardly understood a word of English.
+Although George spoke four languages fairly well (Latin, French, Italian, and English) in addition to his native German, the notion persists that he only spoke German and hardly understood a word of English.

 George was happy to leave the affairs of Great Britain in the hands of his ministers.
 In choosing his ministers from the Whig Party, George laid the foundation for the 50-year dominance of the Whigs.
 Cabinet government began during King George I’s reign and Robert Walpole, the head of the majority party in the House of Commons, became the first British Prime Minister.